fernandogenerato/java-springboot-api/README.md

-# Spring Boot Project with Clean Architecture and Redis Cache
+# Spring Boot Project API

 This is a Spring Boot project that follows the best practices of Clean Architecture and incorporates a Redis cache layer.
 It is configured to be easily run using Docker Compose.